This article aims to help you improve your emotional well-being, eliminate spiritual disharmony, and heal your mind, body, and spirit.

 You might be concerned with issues such as these:

-- Repeating negative experiences that you may not like to happen, but they do.
+- You repeat negative experiences despite not liking to have them happen, but they do.

-- Disappointing episodes seem to be a theme of your "life story," and you feel you have no control.
+- Disappointing episodes seem to be the theme of your "life story," and you feel you have no control.

 Try to review your past to determine the cause of the behavior you’re not happy with.
 Once you are conscious of what happened, you can gain control over its adverse effects.